roryprimrose/roryprimrose.github.io/_posts/2010-09-30-custom-windows-workflow-activity-for-dependency-resolutione28093part-4.md

 MorphHelper.AddPropertyValueMorphHelper(typeof(ActivityAction<>), new PropertyValueMorphHelper(MorphHelpers.ActivityActionMorphHelper));
 {% endhighlight %}

-There is support for morphing InArgument<>, OutArgument<>, InOutArgument<> and ActivityAction<> properties between ModelItem types.
+There is support for morphing InArgument&lt;&gt;, OutArgument&lt;&gt;, InOutArgument&lt;&gt; and ActivityAction&lt;&gt; properties between ModelItem types.

-The issue I had with creating the updatable type support for InstanceResolver was that the 16 handlers defined against ActivityAction<T1…T1> for the activity were not copied from the old ModelItem to the new ModelItem.
-The reason for this turned about to be that the morph action for ActivityAction<> only supports a single generic argument whereas the InstanceResolver activity has 16.
+The issue I had with creating the updatable type support for InstanceResolver was that the 16 handlers defined against ActivityAction&lt;T1…T1&gt; for the activity were not copied from the old ModelItem to the new ModelItem.
+The reason for this turned about to be that the morph action for ActivityAction&lt;&gt; only supports a single generic argument whereas the InstanceResolver activity has 16.
 This is another scenario where the Microsoft implementation is limited to a single generic argument like the limitations of the DefaultTypeArgumentAttribute (as indicated in [this post][0]).

-The extensibility support for MorphHelper does however mean that a custom implementation can be provided for ActivityAction<T1…T16>.
+The extensibility support for MorphHelper does however mean that a custom implementation can be provided for ActivityAction&lt;T1…T16&gt;.

 {% highlight csharp linenos %}
 namespace Neovolve.Toolkit.Workflow.Design